Chalarangelo/30-seconds-of-code/content/snippets/js/s/bucket-sort.md

 ---
 title: Bucket sort
-type: snippet
+type: story
 language: javascript
 tags: [algorithm,array]
 cover: canoe
+excerpt: Sort an array of numbers, using the bucket sort algorithm.
-dateModified: 2020-12-29
+dateModified: 2023-12-16
 ---

-Sorts an array of numbers, using the bucket sort algorithm.
+## Implementation

 - Use `Math.min()`, `Math.max()` and the spread operator (`...`) to find the minimum and maximum values of the given array.
 - Use `Array.from()` and `Math.floor()` to create the appropriate number of `buckets` (empty arrays).